seppwc/fuchsia/packages/template/README.md

 ```

-### dealing with data arrays are easy! just map over some data and return an array, the template engine will join all the data together for you!
+## Dealing with data in arrays is easy! the template engine will join all the data together for you!

 ```html